FAQs - Frequently Asked Questions

 The Center for Coaching Certification masterfully covers each of these topics in our training program, allowing you both to learn during classes and to apply this knowledge in trainer-supervised coaching sessions during your coaching practicum experience.

-Executive Coaching is a term used when working with professionals in a corporate setting, Business coaching indicates work with small to mid-sized businesses, Career Coaching focuses on career specifically, Health and Wellness Coaching is through health care services or for individual focus, and Life Coaching generally addresses personal interests such as lifestyle, personal goals, and relationships.
+Executive Coaching is a term used when working with professionals in a corporate setting and Life Coaching generally addresses personal interests such as lifestyle, personal goals, and relationships.
+There are additional types of coaching too: Business coaching indicates work with small to mid-sized businesses, Career Coaching focuses on career specifically, while Health and Wellness Coaching is through health care services or for individual focus.
 CLICK HERE FOR EXECUTIVE, CLICK HERE FOR BUSINESS, CLICK HERE FOR CAREER, CLICK HERE FOR LIFE, or CLICK HERE FOR WELLNESS to see a list of the related topics/areas of practice for each of these popular coaching professions.

 Certification offers three key benefits: credibility among your clients and potential clients, coaching tools and support, and professional development.